nextflow-io/training/docs/hello_nextflow/07_hello_modules.md

 ## 0. Warmup

-We're going to pick up where we left off in Part 5 (Hello Config), this time working inside a project directory called `projectM` (for Modules).
+We're going to pick up where we left off in Part 5 (Hello Config), this time working inside the project directory called `projectM` (for Modules).
 The `projectM` directory has the same content and structure that you're expected to end up with on completion of Part 5.

 ### 0.1 Run the workflow using the appropriate profiles